nsidc/gi_cat_driver/README.md

 # GI-Cat Driver

-The GI-Cat driver is a ruby wrapper for GI-Cat services.
+The GI-Cat driver is a ruby API wrapper for GI-Cat services.
 Remotely configure administration options for a GI-Cat instance.

+## Requirements

+* Ruby 1.9.3
+* rest-client
+* nokogiri

 ## Installation